sag2021/crump/README.md

 First compile the shared library.
 This has been tested under gfortran.

-See the test.py script for how to use the Python frontend.
+See the test.py script for how to use the Python frontend and the docstring for crump.solve.

 # Mesh

-The mesh must span the unit box [0,1]x[0,1]x[0,1] and be uniform, i.e. dx=dy=dz.
+The mesh spacing is assumed to be uniform, i.e. dx=dy=dz.
+The mesh spacing is not passed as an argument, instead dx is inferred from the array shape as dx = 1/(nx-1), where nx = shape[-1].
+In other words, the domain is always assumed to have a non-dimensional length of 1 in the x direction.
+This assumption is pretty restrictive, but the code was designed to solve one particular problem on a uniform mesh.

+# REAL and INTEGER types

+There are three basic types used by CRUMP: REAL(FP),INTEGER(IT), and INTEGER(C_INT).
+The former two are used in calculations.
+They may be set in the CRUMP_MOD module.
+By default they are C_DOUBLE and C_INT64_T.Setting these to different types (e.g. single or long_double) won't break the Fortran module, but CRUMP can no longer be called by the Python module: crump.py expects double and int64.

+Some integers are also C_INT.
+These correspond to positions in the options vector and function return types indended to be called from Python.